 A student admitted to "regular" non-matriculated (NMatr) status is allowed to take graduate courses, but may not count the credits towards a graduate degree or certificate.
 The student, however, will not need to retake the courses for a public health degree if he or she achieves a grade of at least a 3.0 in the course.
 The student does not apply through an academic department, but must obtain instructor and departmental permission for each course, the same as GNM students.

 It is important to earn around 3.7 or better in the recommended classes below to have a decent chance of admission to an Epidemiology graduate program, although it is not required that you take them before applying.
-If you are a recent graduate, have little health sciences research experience, or did not achieve an A in or A- your quantitative classes, we recommend you take Epi 511, Introduction to Epidemiology through extended degree or PCE as listed above.
+If you are a recent graduate, have little health sciences research experience, or did not achieve an A in or A- your quantitative classes, we recommend you take EPI 511, Introduction to Epidemiology through the Executive MPH program or PCE as listed above.
 (It does not count toward a UW Epidemiology Degree, but will demonstrate your interest in epidemiology and help you to write a better goal statement.)
 Achieving this standard does not guarantee acceptance to the program, however.

 This page was last updated on October 31, 2014